-Arkansas' Initial Proposal Volume II document was published on ARConnect's website.
-Upon publication, ARConnect sent a newsletter to relevant stakeholders, including County Broadband Committees, notifying them of the publication and a request for public comment.
+Arkansas' Initial Proposal Volume II document will be published on ARConnect's website.
+Upon publication, ARConnect will send a newsletter to relevant stakeholders, including County Broadband Committees, notifying them of the publication and a request for public comment.

-Public comments were submitted through a Google Form on ARConnect's website: broadband.arkansas.gov.
-ARConnect's website also contained a Frequently Asked Questions (FAQs) tab that responded to common questions and clarifications regarding the proposal - any questions not answered there could be submitted to broadband@arkansas.gov.
+Public comments can be submitted through a Google Form on ARConnect's website: broadband.arkansas.gov.
+ARConnect's website will also contain a Frequently Asked Questions (FAQs) tab that responds to common questions and clarifications regarding the proposal - any questions not answered there can be submitted to broadband@arkansas.gov.